directus/directus/docs/getting-started/installation/gcp.md

 Note: the value of `connectionName` from step 11 should be used as the value of `add-cloudsql-instances` without any prefix.

 15. Done!
 The deploy command should've told you the URL where you can access your Directus instance.
+You can login with `admin@example.com` and `localpassword`.

 ## Additional improvements